 Wills are the instruments used to protect one’s rights and the future of beneficiaries.
 It is drafted for many reasons and as per the wish of a testator.
 If you are a Non-Muslim expat and possess assets located in the UAE, it is highly advisable to register a Will in the UAE.
 Failure to register a Will in the UAE could potentially threaten your family’s inheritance rights and may subject them to the application of Sharia law.
-In the light of these, a Will registration in Dubai is very crucial.
+In the light of these, a Will registration in UAE is very crucial.

 Things to Note before Drafting and Registering a Will